dreiklangdev/Scilab-RL-goalderivative/README.md

-# (Research) Reward and Observe Higher-Order Goalderivatives (2025)
+# Reward and Observe Higher-Order Goalderivatives (2025)

 Nhu Huy Le \
 Hamburg University of Technology

-This repository researches into possible improvements to Goal-Oriented Reinforcement Learning (RL) by evaluating the **Differential Goalkinematic State (DGS)**, whose components are based on the distance to the goal - in the following called goal-directed derivatives or simply *goalderivatives*.
+This repository researches into possible improvements to Goal-Oriented Reinforcement Learning (RL) by evaluating the *Differential Goalkinematic State (DGS)*, whose components are based on the distance to the goal - in the following called goal-directed derivatives or simply *goalderivatives*.

 The probed improvements include sample-efficiency during training and generality of the resulting policy to unseen goals.

+**Goalderivatives can reduce the number of training samples by factor $6$ (*reward shaped*), factor $14$ (*reward designed*) or factor $20$ (*observation augmented/reduced*) compared to sparse RL environments.**

 <sub>Keywords: Deep Reinforcement Learning, Robotics</sub>